hybridauth/hybridauth/contributing.md

 must be a fallback for PHP 5.3.

 ## License
-Except otherwise noted, HybridAuth is released under dual licence MIT and GPL.
+Except where otherwise noted, HybridAuth is released under dual licence MIT and GPL.